How to Add a Drop-down Navigation Menu in Squarespace

 They draw attention away from the top-level pages.
 When drop-down menus are present, users tend to navigate directly to lower-level pages, skipping the top-level pages entirely.
 This means that any important information or context provided on the top-level pages may be missed

 They complicate the search process.
 When a drop-down menu has too many options, it can overwhelm users and make it difficult for them to find what they're looking for.
-This is particularly problematic when the options are not sorted in a logical way, or the main navigation says obscure things like "Pages" or "More".
+This is particularly problematic when the options are not sorted logically (your logic may also differ from your customers’ logic), or when the main navigation says obscure things like "Pages" or "More".

 Difficulty in navigation.
 Navigating through a drop-down menu can be tricky, especially on mobile devices.
 The small size of the options can make them hard to tap accurately, leading to mistakes and even more frustration.
 Additionally, they lower your website's accessibility, as they can present challenges for people with disabilities.
 For example, they can be difficult for people with motor control issues to use, and screen readers may not read them properly for people with visual impairments.